AnthonyCxx/Notes-and-Writeups/C++/Advanced/Move Semantics.md

 Move semantics are an optimization that reallocates the resources (contents) of a temporary object instead of copying it. <br />
 Move semantics are especially efficient when dealing with large objects, and even more efficient if the transfer is marked [_noexcept_](https://www.learncpp.com/cpp-tutorial/exception-specifications-and-noexcept/).

+Before you start reading, you may want to up on [rvalues, lvalues, xvalues, glvalues, and prvalues](https://stackoverflow.com/questions/3601602/what-are-rvalues-lvalues-xvalues-glvalues-and-prvalues).

 ## _lvalues_ and _rvalues_
 Before you understand move semantics, you must first understand the difference between an _lvalue_ and an _rvalue_.
 "Put simply, an lvalue is an object reference and an rvalue is a value." -Ray Lischner, [_C++ in a Nutshell_](https://www.amazon.com/C-Nutshell-Ray-Lischner/dp/059600298X).